openstack/openstack-manuals/doc/doc-contrib-guide/source/project-deploy-guide.rst

              service: <service-name>

-   ``project-name`` and ``service-name`` are the project name, and the specific serivce name.
+   ``project-name`` and ``service-name`` are the project name, and the specific service name.
 One example is orchestration for heat.

    This defines the jobs using the JJB ``deploy-guide-jobs`` job-template.